The Confident Eater

 Are great recipes the answer to fussy eating?, Judith Yeabsley|Fussy Eating NZ, chicken wraps, #AreGreatRecipesTheAnswerToFussyEating, # AreGreatRecipesTheAnswerToPickyEating, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

-Seeing change is also important for social flexibility.
-If our child is comfortable seeing a range of foods, even if they are not yet eating them, it makes eating in new environments with different foods on the menu easier.
+your child is comfortable seeing a range of foods, even if they are not yet eating them, it makes eating in new environments with different foods on the menu easier.

 The first step to accepting something new is seeing change.

 3. Challenge – it’s really important that if you do have other children, you are expanding their diet.
-I frequently see siblings accept less foods over time as they watch a picky eater in action.
-If we are not serving variety, we are exacerbating this issue.
+Siblings frequently accept less foods over time as they watch a picky eater in action.
+If you are not serving variety,

-Are blogs are better?
+Are blogs better?

 Although I do think recipes play a part in supporting a child to eat more widely and well, I feel there are critical learnings in blogs that should not be ignored.